nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `list witness`

 #### Add description to the current case: `add desc d:DESC`
-Adds the description of the case.
+Adds the description of the current case if it does not already have a description.

 Format: `add desc d:DESC`
+- `DESC` cannot be blank.

+Example:
-Example: `add desc d:Kovan double murders of twins xxx and yyy` updates the description of this case to “Kovan double murders of twins xxx and yyy”.
+- `add desc d:Kovan double murders of twins xxx and yyy` updates the description of this case to “Kovan double murders of twins xxx and yyy”.

-This command is flexible.
-If a description has been added, this command will overwrite the current description.
-Tip: You can also use `add desc d:` to remove the current desc.

 #### Add document to the current case: `add doc n:TITLE r:FILE_NAME`
 Adds a new document to the current case with the specified `TITLE` and `FILE_NAME`.

 Format: `add doc n:TITLE r:FILE_NAME`
+- `TITLE` should only contain alphanumeric and spaces, and it should not be blank(no value, spaces only).
+- This document with file name `FILE_NAME` must be manually added to the `references` folder provided before it can be added to the PIVOT system.

+Example:
-Example: `add doc n:Case Details r:case_details.pdf` adds a new document with title “Case Details” with the file name case_details.pdf to the investigation case.
+- `add doc n:Case Details r:case_details.pdf` adds a new document with title “Case Details” with the file name case_details.pdf to the investigation case.

-This document must be manually added to the references folder provided before it can be added to the PIVOT system.

 #### Add suspect to the current case: `add suspect n:NAME g:GENDER [p:PHONE] [e:EMAIL] [a:ADDRESS]`